njharman/dotfiles/README.rst

    - Find files.
    - ReST titles.
    - Auto removing trailing whitespace on save.
-   - Returning to previous position, every tool should do this.
+   - Returning to previous position on file load, every tool should do this.
    - Wish I had learned about scrolloff and wildmenu 10 years earlier
    - *jj* to exit insert mode is super bad esp on command line (see .inputrc).
+   - Thesaurus word look up using online thesaurus.

 .vim/
     Colors and pathogen managed plugins.
 Initialize submodules on fresh clone::